redpanda-data/console/CONTRIBUTING.md

 3. If you run `task backend:lint` in the repository root the output will highlight linting issues.

+### Tests

+Whether you are fixing an issue or adding a new feature, it is recommended that new tests are added to cover the new functionality.
+Tests can be run from command line.

+**Frontend:**
+- Open a terminal tab and go to the /frontend directory
+- Run `npm test` to run all tests

+**Backend:**
+- Some integration tests require a running Docker instance
+- In the repository root run `task backend:test-unit` to run the unit tests
+- Run `task backend:test-integration` to run the unit and integration tests
+- Run `task backend:cover` to run the unit and integration tests with code coverage report
+- Run `task backend:verify` to run the linter and all tests

 ### Commit history

 The ordering and structure of commits in a pull request is very important.
 This